broden-wanner/classes-to-calendar/README.md

-# Calendaar
+# Classes to Calendar

-Takes a picture of a UMN student's calendar and makes a google calendar out of it
+This is a web application designed to take an image of a class schedule and extract the class data out of it.
+Each class is then added as events to the user's Google Calendar using it's browser API.

+## Status

+Work in progress